Excitation of confined bulk plasmons in metallic nanoparticles by penetrating electron beams within a nonlocal analytical approach: Results

-To illustrate the underlying modal structure of the peaks observed in Fig.\ \ref{fig:5}(a), we plot four selected spectra for the reduced impact parameters $\widetilde{b} = 0, 0.2, 0.4 \textrm{ and } 0.6$ in Figs.\ \ref{fig:5}(b-e).
-The total EEL probability calculated with Eq.\ \eqref{eq:EELprobabilitygen} is plotted with a black line, and the contribution of each $l$ mode is shown separately in red for even $l$ and in blue for odd $l$.
-For each trajectory the main contributing modes are highlighted with dots and labeled $(l,n)$ correspondingly.
-We also show, as a reference, the EEL probability obtained within the LRA for a sphere with identical parameters (shaded gray area) \cite{Rivacoba_1990_ScannMicrosc, Rivacoba_2000_ProgrSurfSci}.
-The prevalence of even $l$ modes over the odd $l$ modes for the axial trajectory ($\widetilde{b} = 0$) is clear from Fig.\ \ref{fig:5}(b), and the steady activation of the odd $l$ modes as the impact parameter increases can be traced in Figs.\ \ref{fig:5}(c-e), which happens for both LSP and CBP modes.
-Notably, such activation of odd $l$ CBP modes is responsible for the effective blueshift of the BPE observed for increasing impact parameters, which is also reflected in the induced charge density distributions plotted in Fig.\ \ref{fig:5}(f).
-The induced charge densities at the $xy$ and $xz$ cross-sections of the NP for the energy corresponding to the BPE [black diamond in the total EELS spectra black line in Figs.\ \ref{fig:5}(b-e)] are associated to the electron paths from the center, $b=0$, outward, $b\rightarrow a$, and it is evident that the azimuthal symmetry associated with the $b=0$ trajectory is broken when $b \neq 0$.
-As a consequence, a bunch of CBP modes are excited for each impact parameter, overlapping in energy with certain LSPs, which is apparent in the ripples of the charge density observed near the surface of the NP.
+To illustrate the underlying modal structure of the peaks observed in Fig.~\hyperref[fig:5]{\ref*{fig:5}(a)}, we plot four selected spectra for the reduced impact parameters $\widetilde{b} = 0, 0.2, 0.4 \textrm{ and } 0.6$ in Figs.~\hyperref[fig:5]{\ref*{fig:5}(b)}-\hyperref[fig:5]{\ref*{fig:5}(e)}.
+The total EEL probability calculated with Eq.~\eqref{eq:EELprobabilitygen} is shown in black, and the contribution of each $l$ mode is plotted separately in red for even $l$ and in blue for odd $l$.
+For each trajectory, the main contributing modes are highlighted with dots and labeled as $(l,n)$ correspondingly.
+As a reference, we also show the EEL probability obtained within the LRA for a sphere with identical parameters (shaded gray area) \cite{Rivacoba_1990_ScannMicrosc, Rivacoba_2000_ProgrSurfSci}.

+The prevalence of even-$l$ modes over the odd-$l$ modes for the axial trajectory ($\widetilde{b} = 0$) is evident from Fig.~\hyperref[fig:5]{\ref*{fig:5}(b)}, and the progressive activation of odd-$l$ modes as the impact parameter increases can be traced in Figs.~\hyperref[fig:5]{\ref*{fig:5}(c)}-\hyperref[fig:5]{\ref*{fig:5}(e)} for both LSP and CBP modes.
+Notably, the activation of odd-$l$ CBP modes is responsible for the effective blueshift of the bulk plasmon envelope observed for increasing impact parameters, as reflected in the induced charge density distributions shown in Fig.~\hyperref[fig:5]{\ref*{fig:5}(f)}.

+The induced charge densities in the $xy$ and $xz$ cross sections of the nanoparticle at the energy corresponding to the bulk plasmon envelope [black diamond on the total EEL spectrum (black line) in Figs.~\hyperref[fig:5]{\ref*{fig:5}(b)}-\hyperref[fig:5]{\ref*{fig:5}(e)}] correspond to the electron trajectories from the center ($b=0$) outward, toward the surface $b\rightarrow a$.
+It is evident that the azimuthal symmetry associated with the $b=0$ trajectory is broken when $b \neq 0$.
+As a consequence, multiple CBP modes are excited for each impact parameter, overlapping in energy with specific LSPs, which manifests as ripples in the induced charge density near the nanoparticle surface.